As technology booms exponentially, so does web development.

 These frameworks ease code reusability, between web and mobile applications and they can offer a great runtime performance, almost as good as native applications.

-Both Angular and React offer cross-platform mobile application frameworks, although in Angular we don’t have an official support to mobile app development.
+Both Angular and React offer cross-platform mobile application frameworks, although in Angular we don’t have official support for mobile app development.

 While in Angular the most popular platforms to build mobile applications are Ionic and NativeScript, in React there’s an official framework supported by Facebook which is React Native.
 I have to mention that React Native takes the spotlight in this.
 Besides being the most used for mobile, its performance is also the closest to native applications.